DavidAbrahamyan/AccurAnswer/README.md

 ```

 ### Load Data into Pinecone
+Before loading data, make sure that you have LangChain documentation stored locally on your computer.
+In order to have that you can download it from the following link: https://drive.google.com/file/d/13djlL_W_VVKELxbaXuyUhz5RvkVISqVB/view?usp=sharing
+Once you download it, navigate to load_data.py file, and, if needed, change "langchain-docs" in lines 138, 139 to the location that you store langchain-docs folder in.

-run the following command to load the data into Pinecone
+Run the following command to load the data into Pinecone

 ```shell
 python3 load_data.py